Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     Use the value of `access_token` to make API requests.

 26. Add the MAC and IP addresses for Ethernet interfaces to the HSM.
-For Windom blades.

     `ComponentID: "x1005c3s0b0n0"`
     `MACAddress: "00:40:a6:83:63:99"`